What's been hitting the headlines this week?

-- NHS England figures demonstrate that demand for hospital services across England is soaring in what was acknowledged as a “long-term trend” and reported on the BBC, Daily Mail the Mirror and covered in our news report.
+- NHS England figures demonstrate that demand for hospital services across England is soaring in what was acknowledged as a “long-term trend” and reported on by the BBC, Daily Mail the Mirror.

 - A new study explored how religious or spiritual beliefs affected the well-being of cancer patients, drawing some mixed coverage across the Daily Mail, the Telegraph and the Huffington Post.
 While some patients found positives in the comfort offered by spirituality, reducing stress and anxiety, the idea of being ‘punished’ was also brought to the fore, with associated negative connotations.